2586 Health Worker II

 The Health Worker II performs other related duties as assigned/required.

-One (1) year (equal to 2000 hours) of verifiable experience within the last five (5) years, performing a combination of at least two (2) of the following duties:
+1. Experience: One (1) year (equal to 2,000 hours) of verifiable experience within the last five (5) years, performing a combination of at least two (2) of the following duties:

-- Performing pre-clinical examinations of vital statistics, such as measuring a patient’s weight, height, temperature and blood pressure.
+- performing pre-clinical examinations of vital statistics, such as measuring a patient’s weight, height, temperature and blood pressure; AND

-Possession of a Community Health Worker Certificate from City College of San Francisco can substitute for 6 months of experience.
+Possession of a Community Health Worker Certificate from City College of San Francisco can substitute for 6 months of experience for minimum qualification # 1.

 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.